Create a giant, garden art coneflower (Echinacea) for your backyard using repurposed kitchen pans, paints, and glass gems.

 The most important part is to make sure your pans fit together nicely, allowing some extra room for the tops of the metal flower petals.
 The snug fit is the key to it all holding together in the garden.

-Coneflowers come in lots of colours.
-I made the classic, old-style coneflower, but there’s no reason you couldn’t either leave the metal plain or paint everything in other colours.
+Coneflowers come in lots of colors.
+I made the classic, old-style coneflower, but there’s no reason you couldn’t either leave the metal plain or paint everything in other colors.

 If you’re looking for a project that can stand up to wild winds, or grandchildren and pets knocking it about, this is not for you.
 Mine is subject to heavy rains and some wind, and birds landing on it, and it does fine.